phoemelakyle/AGRIMART/README.md

 >### <h2 id="introduction">🚀 Introduction</h2>

   <p style="text-align: justify; text-indent: 2em;">
-  <strong>Agrimart</strong> is a digital marketplace connecting Filipino farmers directly with buyers.
-Sellers can list fresh produce with images and pricing, while buyers can browse, filter, and purchase items seamlessly.
-With secure authentication, flexible payment options, and a responsive UI, Agrimart streamlines farm-to-table commerce.
+  <strong>Agrimart</strong> is an online platform that connects Filipino farmers straight to buyers.
+It lets farmers post their fresh produce with photos and prices, and gives buyers a simple way to browse, add to cart, and order.
+The system includes secure login, role selection, flexible payment methods, and a user-friendly interface.
+Agrimart aims to support local farmers by making it easier for them to sell directly, while helping consumers access fresh, local products more easily.

 </p>

 ---